pond/dnd/party_riglan/playlists/campaign_4/part_2.md

 ### Chapter 1: Reform

 * (Ponyo) Gran Mamare: Nethza And Maireagh's Marvellous Mysterious Magical Halfling Show
-* (Ori) Strength Of The Forest: We Dream Of Valhalla
+* (Ori Will Of The Wisps) Strength Of The Forest: We Dream Of Valhalla
 * (Pink Panther) It Had Better Be Tonight (Instrumental) (**was** Diamonds Are Forever: The Whyte House): The Gala Of The Goose
 * (Genshin) Silhouette And Silk Steps: A Bad Plan Involving A Toilet
 * (OHMSS) Try: Temo's Casino Adventure